Skip to main content

 Academic

 The regulatory architecture governing workplace wellness programs represents a complex intersection of public health policy, employment law, and individual rights.
-While HIPAA provides a clear, percentage-based framework for incentive limits, the practical application of these rules is complicated by the overlapping authority of other federal statutes, most notably the (ADA) and the Genetic Information Nondiscrimination Act (GINA).
+While HIPAA provides a clear, percentage-based framework for incentive limits, the practical application of these rules is complicated by the overlapping authority of other federal statutes, most notably the Americans with Disabilities Act (ADA) and the Genetic Information Nondiscrimination Act (GINA).
 This creates a dynamic and sometimes uncertain legal environment where employers must navigate competing compliance obligations.

 The Tension between HIPAA and the ADA